Isimud: Name and character

-Isimud (cuneiform: dPAP.SIG7.NUN(.ME), dPAP.SIG7.NUN.ME.EZEN✕KASKAL; glossed i-si-mu in An = Anum) was the sukkal (divine “vizier”) of the god Enki (Ea).
+Isimud (cuneiform: dPAP.SIG7.NUN(.ME), dPAP.SIG7.NUN.ME.EZEN✕KASKAL; glossed i-si-mu in An = Anum) was the sukkal (divine “attendant”) of the god Enki (Ea).
 He was also known under the Akkadian name Usmû.
 Wilfred G. Lambert has noted that the latter resembles the adjective usumia, “two-faced”, which was used in omen texts, and on this basis concluded that the theonym was understood similarly, presumably through a folk etymology.
 A Hurrian form of the name, Izzumi, is also attested.
 It was originally considered uncertain if the names Isimud and Ara (dŠA) were two separate deities It has been argued that the latter was only his variant name.
 However, according to Julia Krul, based on Old Babylonian texts written in the Emesal dialect it can be now concluded that this name originally designated a female deity, who later came to be conflated with Isimud, possibly due to the influence of similar developments pertaining to Ninshubur.

 As a sukkal, Isimud was believed to act as an advisor, messenger and doorkeeper of his master.
 However, as noted by Frans Wiggermann, similarly as the sukkals of other major city gods (for example Alammuš or Nuska) he most likely did not originate as a personification of a specific sphere of influence of his master, in contrast with deities such as Nimgir, deified lightning regarded as the sukkal of Ishkur.

-In art Isimud was depicted as a figure with two faces, either standing alone or in introduction scenes with his master.
+In art, Isimud was depicted as a figure with two faces, either standing alone or in introduction scenes with his master.
 While most sukkals can only be identified in art because of their badge of office, a staff, Isimud on the account of his two faces is an exception, and it has been noted that he does not always hold this attribute.
 His appearance has been compared to Roman Janus.
 Depictions are known from between the Akkadian and Kassite periods.
 According to Rainer Michael Boehmer, examples from the earliest period from which certain attestations are available are the most common.
 Examples are also known from outside Mesopotamia, from Syria and the Hittite Empire.